 When it comes to recruiting a generation that grew up in the digital age, you can’t rely on traditional methods to leave a lasting mark.
 Georgia Tech’s College of Computing began to grasp that idea early on.
 As an engagement strategy, Georgia Tech wanted to show prospective students what life on campus would really be like.
-Specifically, they wanted to provide an immersive VR training experience that would guide viewers through some of Georgia Tech’s lifestyle staples like career fairs, football games, and visiting on-campus learning facilities.
+Specifically, they wanted to provide an immersive Virtual Reality Training experience that would guide viewers through some of Georgia Tech’s lifestyle staples like career fairs, football games, and visiting on-campus learning facilities.
 The end goal?
 To increase the number of enrollments, particularly of women.

 36,489 2019 Student Enrollment